n-grace-henry/MS-Thesis/apr_progress_log.md

 Doing derivatization by acylation on the 6 samples from yesterday.
 Glu-40 might leak again so just something to remember.
 Letting evaporate with no heat under N2 overnight to ensure fully dry and to save time.

+## 2023-04-28
+Doing liquid liquid extraction on the 6 samples.
+Everything looks normal at this stage and no weirdness.